N-Gage (service): Awards

 On 8 May 2008, Hooked On: Creatures of the Deep won a Games Award during the 2008 Meffy Awards in Cannes.

+Legacy

+Fourteen years after the N-Gage launch title Hooked On: Creatures of the Deep, its developer Infinite Dreams Inc. created and released a modern version called Creatures of the Deep that was released for iOS and Android in November 2022, and in turn a single-player version of that on the Apple Arcade service in July 2026.

 Closure

 Nokia launched the Ovi Store on 26 May 2009, a single marketplace including for Java-developed games, and had already announced before that N-Gage games will be offered on the new store in addition to the existing N-Gage client app.
 On 30 October 2009, Nokia announced that no new games for the N-Gage service would be produced.
 All N-Gage services, which includes purchasing of games and the online features remained in operation until being shut down in September 2010.
 Later on 31 March 2011 Nokia closed their DRM activation service, leaving customers unable to reactivate their purchases in the case of a device format or software update.
 No transition of their purchases was made to the Ovi Store, and no compensation was given because, according to support staff, software purchases are only supported for one year.

 Some gaming websites e.g. Pocket Gamer link N-Gage's failure to the overwhelming competition it faces from Apple's App Store, and has been critical of third-party titles of which many were "lazy Java ports".
 Ovi Gaming cited poor implementation and support from their parent company, Nokia.
 A bad development model and marketing have also been cited.
 Ewan Spence of All About Symbian wrote that keeping the "N-Gage" name, despite the failure of its predecessor, was a mistake.
 He also noted that N-Gage titles simply didn't sell well enough compared to their Java and iPhone OS counterparts.